barnarderc/carto-tutorial/tutorial/intro-carto-01.md

 - - -

-When the data is finished uploading, Carto will open the dataset and you should see the same rows and columns as shown previously.
-One main difference that should be noted, is that Carto has added a column `the_geom`.
-This column tells Carto how to map the points, and is based off of our `lat` and `lon` columns.
-Carto has also added a column called `cartodb_id`; this is just a column with unique numbers for each row.
+When the data is finished uploading, CARTO will open the dataset and you should see the same rows and columns as shown previously.
+One main difference that should be noted, is that CARTO has added a column `the_geom`.
+This column tells CARTO how to map the points, and is based off of our `lat` and `lon` columns.
+CARTO has also added a column called `cartodb_id`; this is just a column with unique numbers for each row.

 From here, we can go ahead and display this data on a map.
 At the top of the table, there is a sliding icon, which currently shows that we are in **Data View**.
 Toggle the slider to **Map View**.